kurtgn/sls-rekognition-bot/README.md

 ## 4. Have fun!

-Now send some pictures to your chatbot.
+Now send some selfies to your chatbot.
 It should be able to reply.